mr-taha-saqib/Python-Tasks/README.md

    Find elements that are in either of two sets but not in both (symmetric difference).

 5. **Exception Handling for Division (5 Marks):**
-   Implement a division function with exception handling for errors like division by zero or invalid inputs.
+   Implement a division function with exception handling for errors like division by zero or the invalid inputs.